 - Holiday Cooking Safety– During this time of year, many families bond over food which means that the kitchen is used a lot during this season.
 Sadly, the kitchen is home to many accidents during this time as well.
 It is important to never leave your cooking equipment unattended when it is on.
 You can also prevent fires by ensuring that your stove is clean.
 It can also be helpful to relieve your cooking area of any towels, napkins, or anything that could catch fire.

 - Holiday Decorating Electrical Safety– During this time of year, many decorate their homes for the holidays.
 While these decorations enhance this season, sadly, they also increase the change of fires and electrical accidents if not properly used.
+Of course, no one wants anything like a fire to occur in their home.
+But there are always things to do to prevent the incident or to protect your valuables from damage.
+Buying a safe from Esafe, will mean your valuables, like money or files are secure.
+Better to be safe then sorry.
 Before decorating, it can be helpful to be aware of where available electrical outlets are located and decorate accordingly.
 Do not overload outlets with too many decorations as it can overheat and cause a fire.
 It is also important to never connect more than three strands of lights together when decorating.
 Do not damage the cord’s insulation by leaving it in a location where it might be pinched.
 Always turn off your indoor and/or outdoor decorations before leaving or going to sleep.

 Hopefully these tips help lower your risk of fire or electrical accidents this holiday season.
 However, if you have more questions, you can always reach out to Rose Brothers & Sons Inc. We have been serving Northern Kentucky, Cincinnati and the surrounding areas for over 45 years.
 If you find yourself in a risky situation, please do not hesitate to contact us for an emergency electrical repair!